Linaro/lite_bootstrap_server/README.md

 {
    1 => int,   ; Status.
    2 => bstr,  ; Certificate
-   3 => tstr,  ; Hubname
-   4 => int,   ; Port
 }
 ```

 - `Status` is an error code where `0` indicates success, and non-zero values
   should be treated as an error.
 - `Certificate` contains the BASE64-encoded certificate.
-- `Hubname` contains the Azure IoT Hub hubname string.
-- `Port` contains the Azure IoT Hub MQTT port number.

 This response definition is likely to change in the future.